White-hot steel being formed in an industrial setting.

 The Product

 Aymium’s Metallurgical Carbon is engineered to precise chemistry and sizing to immediately work in metals production.
-The products are made using PEFC-certified, sustainably sourced recovered biomass and have fewer impurities than traditional coal-based metallurgical carbons.
+The products are made using sustainably sourced recovered biomass and have fewer impurities than traditional coal-based metallurgical carbons.

 The Solution